mergeability/mergeable/README.md

   # Only mergeable when milestone is as specified below.
   milestone: 'version 1'

-  # exclude any of the checks above.
-Comma separated list.
-For example, the following will exclude checks for approvals and label.
+  # exclude any of the mergeable validation above.
+A comma separated list.
+For example, the following will exclude validations for approvals and label.
   exclude: 'approvals, label'
 ```